 Coaching youth hockey is one of the most challenging and rewarding parts of my life.

 Motivating a new group each season to grow in both skill and maturity is something that I take great pride in.
 But with new kids, come new parents.
 And with new parents, come new expectations.
-These parental expectations come in varying degrees, but even the smallest ones can become detrimental if not addressed up front to start each season.
+These parental expectations come in varying degrees, but even the smallest ones can become detrimental if not addressed up front early on in the season.

 Expectations are defined as strong beliefs that something will happen or be the case in the future.
 Or the belief that someone will or should achieve something.